anoshenko/rui/README.md

 * RootView() View returns the root View of the session

+* SetTitle(title string) sets the text of the browser title/tab

+* SetTitleColor(color Color) sets the color of the browser navigation bar.
+Supported only in Safari and Chrome for android

 * Get(viewID, tag string) interface{} returns the value of the View property named tag.
 Equivalent to

 	rui.Get(session.RootView(), viewID, tag)